cioos-siooc/ocean-data-parser/docs/user_guide/odpy.md

     Example:
     - `ODPY_LOG_LEVEL=WARNING` will force `odpy` to log only the warning events.
     - `ODPY_CONVERT_OUTPUT_PATH=output` will force `odpy convert` to output to the the local directory `./output/`

-!!!
-Warning
-    An argument take priority over an environment variable.